 On September 1st, 2013, David and Jeanay Stiles felt the call of God on their hearts to return to the United States.
 Michael Haggard and his wife Sandy were called upon by the leadership to succeed the Stiles as pastor and were commissioned to serve at K.I.C. starting a new chapter in the story of God’s work in Kaohsiung.

 In August of 2016, Pastor Michael Haggard and his wife Sandy were called to serve in the United States.
-A leadership comprised of Stephen Clark, Dawid Maritznel, Marilyn Ritzer-Liu and Julie Gadbury worked together to provide for those who continue to gather.
+A leadership comprised of Dawid Maritznel, Marilyn Ritzer-Liu, Julie Gadbury and Louw Pretorious work together to provide for those who continue to gather.

 The church currently has 20-40 regular attendees.
 The mix is about 60% foreigner and 40% Taiwanese.
 We are associated with B.C.C. for mutual benefit.
 The church has been through a lot, but through it all God has been faithful.